asabuncuoglu13/equitable-ai-cookbook/docs/fairness/management.md

 These limitations can be mitigated by fostering collaboration among different stakeholders.
 Given that our focus is on developing a sentiment signal analysis system, we’ve outlined how various stakeholders can use interpretability and fairness information throughout the development process:

 1. **Data Scientists and ML Practitioners**: Analyze, test, and improve model fairness by identifying and addressing biases in data and model predictions.
-2. **Financial Analysts and Domain Experts**: Ensure that model outputs align with real-world financial contexts and do not unintentionally favor certain market conditions or entities.
+2. **Business Analysts and Domain Experts**: Ensure that model outputs align with real-world financial contexts and do not unintentionally favor certain market conditions or entities.
 3. **Ethicists and Fairness Experts**: Define what fairness means in the context of financial sentiment analysis and ensure that the system adheres to broader ethical principles.
 4. **Regulatory and Compliance Teams**: Ensure that the financial sentiment system complies with relevant regulations and guidelines, especially those related to fairness and non-discrimination in financial markets.